-Note 3 - Financial Instruments with Off-Balance Sheet Credit Risk
+Note 4 Financial Instruments with Off-Balance Sheet Credit Risk

 As a securities broker, the Company is engaged in buying and selling securities for a diverse group of institutional and individual investors.
-The Company introduces these transactions for clearance to another broker-dealer on a fully disclosed basis.
+The Company's transactions are collateralized and are executed with and on behalf of banks, brokers and dealers and other financial institutions.
+The Company introduces these transactions for clearance to another broker/dealer on a fully disclosed basis.
 The Company's exposure to credit risk associated with non-performance of customers in fulfilling their contractual obligations pursuant to securities transactions can be directly impacted by volatile trading markets which may impair customers' ability to satisfy their obligations to the Company and the Company's ability to liquidate the collateral at an amount equal to the original contracted amount.
 The agreement between the Company and its clearing broker provides that the Company is obligated to assume any exposure related to such non-performance by its customers.

-The Company seeks to control the aforementioned risks by requiring customers to maintain margin collateral in compliance with various regulatory requirements and the clearing broker's internal guidelines.
-The Company monitors its customer activity by reviewing information it receives from its clearing broker on a daily basis, and requiring customers to deposit additional collateral, or reduce positions, when necessary.
+The Company seeks to control the aforementioned risks by requiring customers to maintain margin collateral in compliance with various regulatory requirements and the clearing brokers internal guidelines.
+The Company monitors its customer activity by reviewing information it receives from its clearing broker on a daily basis, and requiring customers to deposit additional collateral, or reduce positions when necessary.

-Note 4 - Net Capital Requirement
+Note 5 Net Capital Requirement

-The Company is subject to the Securities and Exchange Commission Uniform Net Capital Rule (Rule 15c3-1), which requires the maintenance of minimum net capital and requires that the ratio of aggregate indebtedness to net capital, both as defined, shall not exceed 1500%.
-At December 31, 2009, the Company had net capital of \$142,383, which was \$137,383 in excess of its required net capital of \$5,000.
-The Company's net capital ratio was 32.63%.
+The Company is subject to the Securities and Exchange Commission's Net Capital Rule 15c3-1, which requires the maintenance of minimum net capital and requires that the ratio of aggregate indebtedness to net capital, both as defined, shall not exceed 1500%.
+At December 31, 2009, the Company's net capital of \$1,181,796 was \$1,081,796 in excess of its required net capital of \$100,000.
+The Company's capital ratio was 1.03%.

-A copy of the Firm's Statement of Financial Condition as of December 31, 2009, pursuant to SEC Rule 17a-5, is available for examination at the Firm's office and at the regional office of the SEC.
+A copy of the Company's Statement of Financial Condition as of December 31, 2009, pursuant to SEC Rule 17a-5 is available for examination at the Company's office and at the regional office of the Securities and Exchange Commission and the office of Financial Industry Regulatory Authority.